getporter/porter/docs/content/configuration.md

 ### Allow Docker Host Access

-`--allow-docker-host-access` controls whether or not the local Docker daemon should be made available to executing bundles.
+`--allow-docker-host-access` controls whether the local Docker daemon should be made available to executing bundles.
 This flag is available for the following commands: [install], [upgrade], [invoke] and [uninstall].
 When this value is set to true, bundles are executed in a privileged container with the